April 4, 2017

 Indiana law allows you to exempt up to $10,250 of any property of your choosing, which includes motor vehicles.
 Whatever you do not use to protect other property, you can use to protect your car.
 Married debtors who file jointly can double the amount and protect up to $20,500 in any property in which they both hold an ownership interest.
 (Learn more in The Indiana Wildcard Exemption in Bankruptcy.)

 Some states allow bankruptcy filers to use the federal bankruptcy exemptions instead of state exemptions, but Indiana isn't one of these states.

 The wildcard exemption covers any personal property, which includes any vehicles, insurance proceeds or any other property or cash associated with the vehicle.

-You can find Indiana’s motor vehicle exemption at Ind.
+You can find Indiana’s wildcard exemption on the Indiana General Assembly website at Ind.
 Code Ann.
-34-55-10-2.
+34-55-10-2(c)(2).

 The exemption laws in Indiana are scheduled to change in 2022.